userbradley/documentation.breadnet.co.uk/docs/certifications/cka/cka-1.md

 #### Exists

-This operator just checks if the node has the labesl attached to it.
-You dont need the values as they arent being compared
+This operator just checks if the node has the labels attached to it.
+You don't need the values as they aren't being compared

 ```yaml
         nodeAffinity: